thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-actions.md

 where _map_ is the name of the action and _Devices location_ is the text that will be shown in the widget's header.

-- After, click "Apply" to save the widget settings;
+- Afterwards, click the "Apply" button to save the widget settings;
 - Save the dashboard by clicking "Save" in the upper right corner of the dashboard page.

 {% include images-gallery.html imageCollection="on-html-element-click-3" %}

-To execute an action click on the widget title.
-You will navigate to a state where details of all devices are displayed.
+To execute an action, click on the widget title.
+This will navigate you to a state where details of all devices are displayed.

 {% include images-gallery.html imageCollection="on-html-element-click-4" %}